Retinal Vessel Occlusion

 Retinal Artery Occlusion

 Ocular massage – The doctor uses his or her finger to apply pressure to your eye through your closed eyelid.
 The hope is that this can dislodge an embolus or thrombus.

 Breathing carbogen – By breathing this mixture of 95% oxygen and 5% carbon dioxide, you may be able to increase the flow of blood and oxygen to your retina.

 Rebreathing carbon dioxide – If carbogen is not available, the doctor may ask you to breathe into a paper bag to increase the amount of carbon dioxide in your blood.
-The increased level of carbon dioxide should dilate (widen) the arteries in your retina, increasing blood flow.
+The increased level of carbon dioxide might dilate (widen) the arteries in your retina, increasing blood flow.

 Retinal Vein Occlusion

-Partial blockage – When only a small branch of the central retinal vein is blocked, sealing around the damaged area with a laser (laser photocoagulation) may improve vision.
+When only a small branch of the central retinal vein is blocked, sealing around the damaged area with a laser (laser photocoagulation) may improve vision.
 It does so by preventing the fluid backup caused by the blocked vessel.